Is Apple (AAPL) stock a good buy?

 • Personal computer popularity expanded in the 1990s and Apple began losing market share to Microsoft.

-• In 1997, Apple was on the verge of bankruptcy, and the company decided to buy NeXT for $400M to resolve Apple’s unsuccessful operating system.
+• In 1997, Apple was on the verge of bankruptcy, and the company decided to buy NeXT for $400M to resolve Apple’s unsuccessful operating system problems.
 At this time, Jobs was given an advisory role at Apple.

 • In 2000, Steve Jobs became CEO of Apple, for the second time.
 He presented two products that would pave the way for Apple’s profitability over the next decade.
 Those products included the Mac OS and iTools which became iCloud.